lifeiscontent/realworld/api/docs/feature-development/model.md

 6. An article is always created by someone, so we need an `author` as well.

    1. This is a required feature, so it can't be `null`.
-   2. we use `author` here, but we're actually mapping to the `users` table, so our foreign key points back to the reference table.
+   2. we use `author` here, but we're mapping to the `users` table, so our foreign key points back to the reference table.

 7. We'll want timestamps to know when the article was updated or created.